oracle/graal/docs/reference-manual/native-image/NMT.md

 native-image --enable-monitoring=nmt YourApplication
 ```

-Adding `-XX:+PrintNMTStatistics` when starting your application at runtime will tell NMT to write a report to standard output when your application finishes.
+Adding `-XX:+PrintNMTStatistics` when starting your application from a native executable tells NMT to write a report to standard output when the application completes.
 ```shell
 ./yourapplication -XX:+PrintNMTStatistics"
 ```